Siddartha03/safearth-assignment/README.md

 # safearth-assignment
 MERN stack Development
-Languages=> Mongodb, Express, React, Nodejs
+Languages used => Mongodb, Express, React, Nodejs

 How to execute project
   -> first open command prompt
-  -> go to safearth-assignment path
-  -> next go Backend-Nodejs-mongodb path
+  -> go to Backend-Nodejs-mongodb path
   -> execute "npm install" for downloading node-modules -> And then execute Backend by using this command "nodemon" -> It will display like this => "Server is running on port: 5000", "DB Connected "

   -> Open another new command prompt
-   -> go to safearth-assignment path
-  -> next go react-app path
+  -> go react-app path
   -> execute "npm install" for downloading node-modules -> And then execute frontend react-app by using this command "npm start" -> After execution automatically browser will open and display "WELCOME SAFEARTH" page